 Finally, once you have a clear framework with which to execute your content strategy, gather your team and define the content topics and clusters you plan to create.
 Be sure to:

-The big picture question: How will you balance content topics that are meaningful to both your users and your business goals with ongoing performance and sustainability efforts?
+How will we balance content topics that are meaningful to both our users and your business goals with ongoing performance and sustainability efforts?

 Sometime in the not-too-distant future, sustainability won’t be a standalone department; it will be an integrated part of what happens at every level from accounting to logistics.
 This is something that has tentacles that reach into every aspect of business.
 What else is at the center of business?
 Content.
 It’s a smart career move to get ahead of the curve and understand what’s coming.